dldnxks12/Reinforcement-Learning-2024/delay-constant/README.md

 ---

 - Augmented Approach

-      # Closed-loop control with delayed information (ACM 1992)

-      Proposed an 'augmented approach'
-      >> but, it cannot scale up to random delay.

----

-- Augmented Approach-2

       # MDP with delays and asynchronous cost collection (IEEE TAC 2003)

+      DDMDP can be reduced to standard MDP using asynchronous cost collection.
-      Delayed MDP can be reduced to standard MDP using asynchronous cost collection.
+      SDMDP can also be reduced to standard MDP using asynchronous cost collection.

-      + It proposed an approach for random delay with 3 considerations
+      >> It proposes an approach for the random delay (accompanied by 3 considerations)
-         1. infinite state length >> freeze
+         1. state explosion     >> freeze
-         2. reward duplication    >> collect cost, just once.
+         2. cost duplication    >> collect cost, just once.
-         3. reward discount       >> use r0
+         3. cost discount       >> use r0

+      >> but, this framework assumes the strong assumption of 'ordering'
+              >> the state s(t+1) can not be processed before s(t)
-       >> but, freezing of execution has a limitation of real-time systems.
+      >> Also, freezing of execution has a limitation of real-time systems.

 ---